-Family law sets the parameter for the family broadly and is characterized by dealing with matters of a private law character.
+Family law sets the overall framework for family life, including matters of private law character.

-The area of family law includes: Marriage, the matrimonial property regime, paternity and co-maternity, names, legal separation and divorce, custody, the child’s place of residence, access, child and spouse maintenance, adoption and also international child abduction.
+The area of family law includes: Marriage, the matrimonial property regime, paternity and co-maternity, names, legal separation and divorce, custody, the child’s place of residence, access, child and spousal maintenance, adoption, and international child abduction.

-Different authorities are involved, among others the State Administration that deals with specific cases, the National Social Appeals Board which is responsible for complaints concerning decisions made by the State Administration, the courts, the municipalities, the parish register and the Ministry for Social Affairs and the Interior.
+Different authorities are involved, including the State Administration, which deals with specific cases, the National Social Appeals Board, which is responsible for complaints concerning decisions made by the State Administration, the courts, the municipalities, the parish register, and the Ministry for Children and Social Affairs.

 The Ministry is responsible for coordinating the policy area.
 This includes developing policy proposals and drafting legislation, and the Ministry is also responsible for providing the Minister and the Danish Parliament the best possible basis for policy making.
 Finally, the Ministry is designated as Central Authority for international child abduction cases.